apisearch-io/docs/ui/reference.md

     with field `level` 1, only aggregation values with `level` 2 will be shown.
     * 8: All filtered values are cumulative.
 A simple `OR` among all selections.
 * fetchLimit: is the limit of items to be fetched on the server.
-* viewLimit: Once filter options are rendered, if this value is smaller than fetchLimit, only a defined number of options will be shown, exposing a `show More` button at the end of the list.
+* viewLimit: Once filter options render, if this value is smaller than fetchLimit, only a defined number of options will be shown, exposing a `show More` button at the end of the list.
 * sortBy: refers to the order/sort of the filter items.
 By default, option with